Porges/ways-to-play/src/games/assault/index.md

 dashed lines in the diagram above; in printed sets the forbidden lines are often in a different colour).

-The defender’s pieces move in a similar way, but may also jump over an attacker’s piece in a straight line to a vacant point beyond it, as in checkers.
+The defender’s pieces move in a similar way, but are not required to move in any particular direction.
+They may also **jump** over an attacker’s piece in a straight line to a vacant point beyond it, as in checkers.
 This captures the jumped piece and removes it from the board.
-A defending piece may make mutiple jumps in a single turn, and may change direction after each jump.
-The defender must make a jump if it is possible, and cannot jump one of their own pieces.
+A defending piece may make multiple jumps in a single turn, and may change direction after each jump.
+The defender *must* make a jump if it is possible, and cannot jump one of their own pieces.

 {% image src="defender_multiple_jumps.svg" alt="" %}
 A defending piece may make multiple consecutive jumps.